littlepunks/autohome/README.md

 - Rebuild Alexa skill

 ## Gateway
-- replace "colors" npm module with "chalk"
 - more granular control of when to send emails, e.g. priority
 - Move to database for all data
 - Have schedules and structure, e.g. alert on motion when no-one home, or heater on when after 5pm and someone home
 - Maybe add a "source" field to controls. e.g. "url:http://weatheraddress" or "sensor,sensorid" or "file:filename"
 - Gather all the functions that execute at startup in one place.
 Maybe wrap with a main()
-- Upgrade socket.io to the latest version
 - Maybe combine nodemon and forever to cover all eventualities
-- Use 'winston-daily-rotate-file' module to manage log files
+- Use 'winston-daily-rotate-file' or 'pino' module to manage log files
+- Improve timers - use setinterval
+- Move things like Tuya id and keys to environment variables, maybe using dotenv
+- Implement rate limiting on http requests